Fundamental Theory of Torsion Gravity: Particles and cosmology

-But of course we should not stop here.
-As the universe expands in a non-inflationary scenario, the torsion field equation would no longer lose the dynamic term due to the symmetries; but it may still lose it because of the possibility to have a massive torsion effective approximation, and in this case we would still have the expression
+As the universe expands in a non-inflationary scenario, the torsional field equation would no longer lose the dynamic term due to the symmetries, but it might still lose it due to the fact that massive torsion can have an effective approximation.
+In this case we would still have

-although only as an approximated form: we may plug it back into the initial Lagrangian (\ref{lagrangianwithscalar}) obtaining
+although only as an approximated form.
+We may plug it back into the initial Lagrangian (\ref{lagrangianwithscalar}) obtaining

 as the resulting effective Lagrangian.
-The presence of an effective interaction involving spinors and scalars, having a structure much richer than that of the Yukawa interaction, is obvious; and we observe that, if for vanishingly small scalar this reduces to the above effective interaction for spinors, in presence of larger values for the scalar it can even become singular.
+The presence of an effective interaction involving spinors and scalars, having a structure much richer than that of the Yukawa interaction, is obvious.
+And we observe that, if for vanishingly small scalar this reduces to the above effective interaction for spinors, in presence of larger values for the scalar it can even become singular.
 We might speculate that such a value is the maximum allowed for the scalar as the one at which the above mechanism of inflation takes place.

-And in addition, we have now at our disposal a potential whose richer structure can be exploited further.